tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

 ### Miscellaneous Files:
  - NetCDF format VIC-5 image driver parameter file from the L2015 simulations (soil parameters were taken directly from this file) available from [Zenodo](https://zenodo.org/record/2564019)
- - Land cover class tables listing the classes in the underlying classification, along with ID codes and flags indicating how each class should be processed (examples of which are included in the ./examples directory)
+ - Land cover class tables listing the classes in the underlying classification, along with ID codes and flags indicating how each class should be processed (examples of which are included in the examples/inputs/ directory)

 ## Outputs:
  - Several versions of land cover parameters for the VIC land surface model, available for download from [Zenodo](https://zenodo.org/record/2559631).

 These parameter files were designed for use with VIC 5 (image driver).
 VIC 5 image driver requires a "domain" file to accompany the parameter file.
-This domain file is also necessary for disaggregating the daily gridded meteorological forcings to hourly for input to VIC via the disaggregating tool MetSim (https://github.com/UW-Hydro/MetSim).
-We have provided a domain file compatible with the L2015 forcings and the MOD-LSP parameters, on Zenodo (https://zenodo.org/record/2564019).
+This domain file is also necessary for disaggregating the daily gridded meteorological forcings to hourly for input to VIC via the disaggregating tool [MetSim](https://github.com/UW-Hydro/MetSim).
+We have provided a domain file compatible with the L2015 forcings and the MOD-LSP parameters, on [Zenodo](https://zenodo.org/record/2564019).

 ## Directory Structure: